borrokk/Springboot_project/README.md

 Created a course management system with fields as  id, course and description.

-Perform CRUD operation on it - GET, PUT, POST, DELETE
+CRUD operations performed on it - GET, PUT, POST, DELETE